wyqbupt/ODL-skeleton/README.md

 This is an application named "ODL-skeleton".

-This is a Opendaylight Skeleton application
+This is a Opendaylight application Skeleton.